 Are you traveling to Machu Picchu, Peru this year?
 The comprehensive Adios Adventure Travel packing list is your best resource for preparing for your trip to Machu Picchu.
 Whether you’re hiking or traveling by train, we provide detailed information to help you decide how much is too much, and how to choose only the essential items needed for this kind of travel.

-View packing lists below for each of the following kinds of travelers: by train to Machu Picchu, 4-day hikers on the Inca Trail, 1 day hikers on the Inca Trail and cyclists.
+Refer to packing lists below for needs of different kinds of travelers: by train to Machu Picchu, 4-day hikers on the Inca Trail, 1 day hikers on the Inca Trail and cyclists.

 Suggested packing list for all travelers: